minprog/cs50x/filter/less/filter.md

 1. Use this function in your `grayscale` function to make the black-and-white version of the full image.

+1. Test your code: `./filter -g images/infile.bmp outfile.bmp`.
+The resulting image will clearly be in grayscale.

 ### Sepia

 The function `sepia` should take an image and turn it into a sepia version of the same image.